eric-sundquist/climbing-partners-frontend/README.md

 # Climbing Partners
-> This project has been imported from my unis private gitlab.
+> Migrated from Gitlab where my school projects where hosted
-> I completed this project 2022 as i was finishing my first year.
-It is not up to date and may not be in a working state as is in this repository.
+> I completed this project 2022 as I was finishing my first year in uni.

-Välkommen till mitt Climbing Partners App projekt.
-Mer utförlig presentation av projektet finner du i Wikin

-### Kodbas

-Applikationens kodbas är uppdelat i två Gitlab-projekt, ett för [Klient](https://gitlab.lnu.se/1dv613/student/es225kz/projects/klient-climbing-partners) och ett för [Backend](https://gitlab.lnu.se/1dv613/student/es225kz/projects/backend-climbing-partners).
+> During migration a lot of the documentation was lost..

+Repo for "Climbing partners" app front end.
+React with MaterialUI

+The application was created during a project course during my first year in uni.
+It involved choosing a suitable project, defining requirments and adapting a agile development process.

+More information can be found in the [Wiki](https://github.com/eric-sundquist/climbing-partners-frontend/wiki).
+However the menu and many of the links broke when migrating from gitlab.